AlbertMitjans/chord-detection/README.md

 ### Video

-Detects the chords of the video of the dataset.
+Detects the chords of every frame of a video of the dataset and saves the results as a new video.

 ```
-$ python3 video.py
+$ python3 video.py --vid_number 1 --show_animation True
 ```

+#### Arguments
+--vid_number (default:1) : number of the video to use for the detection.
+The dataset contains up to 21 different videos.
+--show_animation (default:True) : plots the saved frames during the detection process.